Thai-Hoa-Nguyen/SwishScope/README.md

 ![Player Stats](img_readme/steph.png)

-- View sortable, searchable player tables with stats like PPG, RPG, APG, FG%, 3P%, and more
+- Sortable, searchable player table featuring stats like PPG, RPG, APG, FG%, 3P%, and more
-- Filter by league, team, or position (PG, SG, SF, PF, C)
+- Filter by league, team, and position (PG, SG, SF, PF, C)
-- Tabs for Overall, Offense, Defense, Shooting, and Advanced categories
+- Tabs for viewing by category: Overall, Offense, Defense, Shooting, and Advanced
-- Detailed modal view for each player showing bio, trends, game logs, and advanced splits
+- Modal popup for each player with full bio, image, current season stats, and game logs
+- Toggle between full season, last 10 games, and last game stats (feature in progress)

 ---

-### Analyze & Predict
+### Analyze and Compare

 ![Team Comparison](img_readme/teancompare.png)

-- Compare two teams side-by-side using radar charts and stat comparisons
+- Compare two teams side-by-side using radar charts and stat breakdowns
-- Visual win probability predictions based on key performance indicators
+- View win probability predictions based on key performance indicators
-- Player performance charts and strength/weakness breakdowns
+- Analyze player impact using dynamic chart visuals

 ---

-## Views
+## Views and Pages

-- `homepage.html`: Landing page with animated hero section and search bar
+- `homepage.html`: Landing page with animated welcome and search intro
-- `teams.html`: Displays team cards and filters for browsing NBA/NCAA teams
+- `teams.html`: Interactive team cards with league and conference filters
-- `players.html`: Player stats table with filter options and modal details
+- `players.html`: Player stats dashboard with modal details and game logs
-- `analyze.html`: Offers side-by-side team comparisons and player trend analysis
+- `analyze.html`: Team and player comparison tools with charts and predictions

 ---

-## Data & Scripts
+## Architecture and Data Flow

-- **`app.py`**: Flask backend serving page routes and player API endpoints
+- Flask backend hosts core data logic and API endpoints for players, teams, and game logs
-- **`players.js`**: Fetches and renders player stats and detail views
-- **`teams.js`**: Manages filtering and rendering of team cards
-- **`analyze.js`**: Handles team/player comparison logic and chart rendering
-- **`styles.css`**, `players.css`: Style sheets for visual presentation
+- Node.js server serves static assets and proxies API calls from the frontend to Flask
+- Game logs are generated using player season data and dynamically served via Flask endpoints

 ---

-## Technologies
+## Scripts and Styling

-- **Backend**: Python, Flask, NBA API (`nba_api`)
+- `app.py`: Flask backend that loads and processes player/team data from NBA API
-- **Frontend**: HTML5, CSS3, Bootstrap 4, JavaScript ES6
+- `server.js`: Node.js Express server that serves the frontend and proxies data to Flask
+- `players.js`: Loads and filters players, renders tables, and manages detail modal logic
+- `teams.js`: Loads team data, handles league/conference filtering and search
-- **Charts**: Chart.js for performance trends and radar comparisons
+- `analyze.js`: Handles selection and stat comparison for teams and players
-- **Design**: Responsive UI with modern aesthetics and Google Fonts
+- `styles.css`, `players.css`, `live.css`: Responsive styles and theme-based presentation

 ---

+## Technologies Used

+- **Backend**: Python, Flask, NBA API
+- **Proxy Layer**: Node.js with Express and Axios
+- **Frontend**: HTML5, CSS3, JavaScript (ES6), Bootstrap
+- **Charts**: Chart.js for visualizing comparisons and trends
+- **Deployment Ready**: Works locally via Node + Flask combo

+---

 ## Summary

-**SwishScope** is a comprehensive basketball analytics platform that empowers users to analyze games and players like pros.
-With dynamic filtering, chart-based insights, and real-time data, it’s designed to be the ultimate tool for fans, scouts, and analysts alike.

----
+**SwishScope** is a complete basketball analysis tool built for fans, analysts, and developers alike.
+It combines real-time stats, predictive analysis, and clean visual design into a single interactive platform.
+Whether scouting players or comparing teams, SwishScope brings the power of basketball data directly to your screen.